Just-tine-44/user-management-system/README.md

 1. Introduction
 The User Management System is a robust, full-stack application designed to handle comprehensive user account management.
 Built with Angular for the frontend and supported by a customizable backend, it provides essential features including user registration with email verification, secure authentication using JWT tokens, role-based access control, and complete CRUD operations for user management.

-Features
+---
+### **Features**
-• User Registration & Verification: Secure signup process with email verification
+- User Registration & Verification: Secure signup process with email verification
-• Authentication: JWT-based authentication with refresh token support
+- Authentication: JWT-based authentication with refresh token support
-• Role-Based Authorization: Different access levels for users and administrators
+- Role-Based Authorization: Different access levels for users and administrators
-• Account Management: Self-service profile management for users
+- Account Management: Self-service profile management for users
-• Admin Dashboard: Comprehensive tools for administrators to manage all accounts
+- Admin Dashboard: Comprehensive tools for administrators to manage all accounts
-• Password Recovery: Forgot password and secure reset functionality
+- Password Recovery: Forgot password and secure reset functionality
+---

+---
-2. Installation
+2. ### **Installation**
 • Node.js (v14 or later)
 • Angular CLI (v10 or later)
 • Git

-Setup Steps
+---

+---
+### **Setup Steps**
-1. Clone the repository:
+1. **Clone the repository:**
 git clone https://github.com/Just-tine-44/user-management-system.git
 cd user-management-system

-2. Install dependencies:
+2. **Install dependencies:**
 npm install

-3. Start the Angular application: ng serve
+3. **Start the Angular application:** ng serve

+4. **Check:**
-4. Access the application at http://localhost:4200
+Access the application at http://localhost:4200

-Backend Options
+---

+---
+### **Backend Options**
-The system comes with a fake backend for development and testing.
+- The system comes with a fake backend for development and testing.
 For production:

-• Configure the API URL in the environment files
+- Configure the API URL in the environment files
-• Implement a real backend service using Node.js and MySQL (see /API-Backend folder for setup)
+- Implement a real backend service using Node.js and MySQL (see /API-Backend folder for setup)
+---

+---
-3. Usage
+3. ### **Usage**
 User Operations

-Registration
-    Navigate to /account/register
-    Complete the registration form with required details Submit the form to receive a verification email Click the verification link in the email to activate your account

-Login
-    Navigate to /account/login
-    Enter your verified email and password
-    You'll be redirected to your user dashboard upon successful authentication

-Profile Management
-    Access your profile via the user menu
-    Update personal information, email, or password
-    Changes are saved immediately after submission

-Password Recovery
-    On the login page, click "Forgot Password?"
-    Enter your registered email to receive a reset link Follow the link to set a new password

-Admin Operations
-Accessing Admin Dashboard
-    Login with admin credentials
-    You'll automatically be directed to the admin dashboard

-Managing Users

-The admin dashboard provides capabilities to:
-View all registered users
-Add new users
-Edit user details including roles
-Delete user accounts
-Reset user passwords

-4. Testing:

-5. Contributing
+### **Registration**
+1. Navigate to /account/register
+2. Complete the registration form with required details
+3. Submit the form to receive a verification email
+4. Click the verification link in the email to activate your account

+### **Login**
+1. Navigate to /account/login
+2. Enter your verified email and password
+3. You'll be redirected to your user dashboard upon successful authentication

+### **Profile Management**
+1. Access your profile via the user menu
+2. Update personal information, email, or password
+3. Changes are saved immediately after submission

+### **Password Recovery**
+1. On the login page, click "Forgot Password?"
+2. Enter your registered email to receive a reset link
+3. Follow the link to set a new password

+### **Admin Operations**
+- Accessing Admin Dashboard
+1. Login with admin credentials
+2. You'll automatically be directed to the admin dashboard

+### **Managing Users**
+- The admin dashboard provides capabilities to:
+- View all registered users
+- Add new users
+- Edit user details including roles
+- Delete user accounts
+- Reset user passwords
+---

+---
+4. ### **Testing:**
+---

+---
+### **Contributing**
 Git Workflow

-1. Create a feature branch from main: git checkout -b feature/feature-name
+1. **Create a feature branch from main:** git checkout -b feature/feature-name

-2. Make changes and commit frequently with descriptive messages: git commit -m "Add specific feature implementation"
+2. **Make changes and commit frequently with descriptive messages:** git commit -m "Add specific feature implementation"

-3. git push origin feature/feature-name
+3. **git push origin feature/feature-name:**
 git push origin feature/feature-name

+4. **Check:**
-4. Create a Pull Request on GitHub for review and merge
+Create a Pull Request on GitHub for review and merge

-6. License
+6. **License**
 This project is licensed under the MIT License - see the LICENSE file for details.
 License
 MIT License
+---

 ---
 ### **Best Practices**